Shigangli/Ok-Topk/README.md

-## Ok-Topk: Near-Optimal Sparse Allreduce for Distributed Deep Learning (accepted by PPoPP'22)
+## Near-Optimal Sparse Allreduce for Distributed Deep Learning (PPoPP'22)
+Ok-Topk is a scheme for distributed training with sparse gradients.
+Ok-Topk integrates a novel sparse allreduce algorithm (less than 6k communication volume which is asymptotically optimal) with the decentralized parallel Stochastic Gradient Descent (SGD) optimizer, and its convergence is proved theoretically and empirically.

 ## Prepare Datasets